MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ms.service: windows-containers
 ms.assetid: 9e06ad3a-0783-476b-b85c-faff7234809c
 ---
-# Create Group Managed Service Accounts for Windows containers
+# Create gMSAs for Windows containers

 Windows-based networks commonly use Active Directory (AD) to facilitate authentication and authorization between users, computers, and other network resources.
 Enterprise application developers often design their apps to be AD-integrated and run on domain-joined servers to take advantage of Integrated Windows Authentication, which makes it easy for users and other services to automatically and transparently sign in to the application with their identities.